pure-love/chenzhengqiang/README.md

 DO NOT LAUGH AT MY BROKEN ENGLISH!
-I AM Backer,and my chinese name is chenzhengqiang,do remember me,do appreciate me,you will like me!
+I AM Backer,and my chinese name is chenzhengqiang do remember me,do appreciate me,you will like me!

 ---------------------2015/8/7--------------------
-this is my first try of using github,some of projects already upload,just clone it,if you are interested. also there are some open-source projects written by others for my learning, either scores of projects completed by myself in company, like flv streaming server based on http,hls server,speech transfer server and so on
+this is my first try of using github,some of projects already upload.
+Just clone it,if you are interested. also there are some open-source projects written by others for my learning, either scores of projects completed by myself in company, like flv streaming server based on http,hls server,speech transfer server and so on